 Repeat cuts for each side until you have 4 sides of the box.

-With the box cut, we'll use our knowledge of glue from Lesson 2to glue the box together.
+With the box pieces cut, we can start gluing.
 I started by joining two pieces together and then the other 2 sides and letting both dry for about an hour clamped to keep the pieces square, after the two halves were then joined together with glue and left to dry overnight.

 This box will have an open bottom, so only a lid needs to be made.

 An easy way to check for squareness is to measure the diagonal opening of the box, the diagonal dimensions should be identical.
 The box opening is measured and the square plywood top was cut using these measurements.

 The plywood top was cut using a circular saw and placed on top of the box for a dry fit.
 If there's a slight overhang from any issues with squareness it's not a big deal.
 Not only will this entire box me covered with logs later, but we'll come back and clean up all the edges once the box is finished with the router and a flush trim bit.

 Step 5: Glue Box Top